-Mark’s notes on Shostakovich Symphony No.11
+Mark’s notes on Shostakovich Symphony No. 11

 On the morning of Sunday 9th January 1905, thousands of Russians gathered in front of the Winter Palace in St Petersburg.
 The country’s economy was in dire straits; and yet despite extreme poverty and hardship, the assembled crowd had no intention of anything other than presenting their government with a peaceful petition.
 They were simply asking to have their grievances heard and not only did they expect to be received with respect and maybe even kindness, but genuinely believed that the Tsar would be able help.
 Many of them had huge regard for him; they even sang ‘God Save the Tsar’.

 No one will know what would have happened had an unnecessarily apprehensive Tsar Nicholas II not made the tragic mistake of deciding at the last minute to leave the city in advance of the demonstration.
 In his absence the people grew restless and, when the police ordered them to disperse, confusion arose, and a group of young and nervous Cossack troops suddenly opened ﬁre.
-In the ensuing chaos, over a thousand men, women and children were mown down by gunﬁre.
+In the ensuing chaos, over a thousand men, women, and children were mown down by gunﬁre.
 The snow turned red with the blood that was spilled.

 One who survived was Dmitri Boleslavich Shostakovich, and his son Dmitri Dmitriyevich was born the following year.
-The massacre was frequently discussed in the young composer’s home, and its unprovoked and unnecessary brutality left an indelible impression on the young and sensitive child.
+The massacre was frequently discussed in the young composer’s home, and its unprovoked brutality left an indelible impression on the young and sensitive child.
 In Testimony, the book published in 1979 by Solomon Volkov, Shostakovich is quoted as follows:

 ‘Our family discussed the Revolution of 1905 constantly… the stories deeply affected my imagination.
 When I was older I read much about how it all happened… They were carting a mound of murdered children on a sleigh.
 The boys had been sitting in the trees, looking at the soldiers, and the soldiers shot them – just like that, for fun.
 They then loaded them on the sleigh and drove off.
 A sleigh loaded with children’s bodies.
 And the dead children were smiling.
 They had been killed so suddenly that they hadn’t time to be frightened.’